Japamala: Religious usage

+The main use of a mala is to repeat mantras or other important religious phrases and prayers (like the Pure Land Buddhist nianfo).
 Mantras are typically repeated hundreds or even thousands of times.
-The mala is used so that one can focus on the meaning or sound of the mantra rather than counting its repetitions.
+The mala is used so that those who are trying to achieve an exact number of repetitions can focus on the meaning or sound of the mantra rather than counting its repetitions.